mvccore/mvccore/README.md

 	- [**Project - Portable**](https://github.com/mvccore/app-xmldocs)
 		- Website project designed for full portable build/pack.
 		- To develop new application - work in `/development` directory
 		- To build single file application - use `make.cmd` and configure build proces in `make-php.php` or `make-phar.php` (see examples)
-- test your builded application in `/release` directory
+		- Test your builded application in `/release` directory